 Manali (Bus stand)

-One of the most beautiful and popular treks in Himachal Pradesh, Hampta Pass Trek is great for all the fun-loving (and fit) first-timers.
-The trek will start from Manali and will take you amazing meadow and snowy trail.
+One of the most beautiful and popular treks in Himachal Pradesh, Hampta Pass Trek with chandratal is great for all the fun-loving (and fit) first-timers.
+The trek will start from Manali and will take you through amazing meadow and snowy trail.
 From vast grassland to raging rivers, from high rock mountains to snowy patches.
 This is the most popular route for the shepherds to reach Lahaul valley from the verdant Kullu valley.

-Apart from the treks, this trek takes you to a drive along Lahaul valley and hike to Chandratal Lake, which is one of the most beautiful and virgin lakes in the whole country.
+Apart from the treks, Hampta pass trek takes you to a drive along Lahaul valley and hike to Chandratal Lake, which is one of the most beautiful and virgin lakes in the whole country.
 The first glimpse of the lake as you hike hypnotizes you completely.
 The best part is that is it an easy to moderate trek and thus popular amongst first timers and photographers!

 Pick up from Manali at around 10-11 am in the morning and drive to Jobra.
 Trek from Jobra to Chika.
 2 hours easy ascent 9800 ft to 10,400 ft.
 Overnight camping at Chika.

 Trek from Chika to Balu Ka Ghera on second day.
 This is a green beautiful trek patch.
 It involves 4 hours of easy ascent.
 The total distance is 8 kms.
 Overnight camping at Balu ka Ghera.

 Trek from Balu Ka Ghera to Sia Goru crossing Hampta Pass.
 This will be a little tough and long day.
 The total duration will be around 8-9 hours and distance covered will be around 14 kms.
 It involves easy to moderate steep ascents followed by a sharp descent.
 Overnight at Sia Goru.